top of page

 Did any personal experiences inspire the story?

-The bond between the twin sisters.
+The bond between twin sisters.

 What song would play over the movie credits?